If you have knowledge to share and want to help solve problems for other people, these platforms provide a great non-technical solution.

-On each, you can build your own courses and market them to students globally all on the same website.
+On both platforms, you can build your own courses and market them to students globally all on the same website.

 Teachable and Thinkific are similar platforms, and we set out to discover which one is the best.